Juniper/contrail-tripleo-heat-templates/docs/_build/html/_sources/infrastructure/configuration.rst.txt

 | ge5  |    -          |    -        |
 +------+---------------+-------------+

-Under- and overcloud KVM host configuration
+Under- and Overcloud KVM host configuration
 ===========================================

 Under- and Overcloud KVM hosts will need virtual switches and